 What We Like: As a blog website, HubSpot emphasizes readability, clean typography, and well-structured layout, ensuring a seamless browsing experience for readers.

 Many individual bloggers have also found success, including Tim Urban.
 His blog, Wait But Why, explores topics in science, technology, philosophy, and math.
 Each post goes incredibly in-depth, so much so that you’ll forget the design is pretty standard WordPress.
 Still, this goes to show that quality content is king.
 I’d recommend starting with this mind-blowing post about the AI revolution.

-As a final note, blogs don’t need to be part of a larger monetization push — they can be a simple way to share your passion.
+Blogs don’t need to be part of a larger monetization push — they can be a simple way to share your passion.
 Most popular bloggers get their start this way.
-So, if you just want to launch a blog to share your favorite pasta recipes with your friends and family, go for it.
+So, if you want to launch a blog to share your favorite pasta recipes with your friends and family, go for it.
 With HubSpot's free Blog Maker, you can have your blog up and running in no time.

 4. Entertainment Website

 Entertainment websites aim to, well, entertain.
 Like blogs, the content on these websites takes the form of articles.
 However, there’s usually a larger team behind these websites to produce content in larger volumes.